connectomicslab/connectomemapper3/docs/quality.rst

 .. image:: images/quality_window.png
 	:align: center

 A set of outputs for each pipeline stage is displayed.
-They can be visually checked with third-party softwares including fslview, freeview, mrview and MNE visualization tools.
+They can be visually checked with third-party softwares including fsleyes, freeview, mrview, trackvis and MNE visualization tools.

 Anatomical pipeline